sutta » sn » sn51 » Saṁyutta Nikāya 51.31

 yathā pure tathā pacchā, yathā pacchā tathā pure;

-as before, so after; as after, so before;
+as before, so behind; as behind, so before;

 yathā adho tathā uddhaṁ, yathā uddhaṁ tathā adho;